How to Act Around a Guy Who Rejected You? (What to Say)

 He Ignored Me and Now Wants to Talk

 When I’ve finished giving your online dating bios a provisional makeover, there’s a chance you may see him coming back to you after he’s rejected you.
-He may have casual chitchat, which might eventually turn into flirting, and then perhaps an apology of how he rejected you and wants to give it another go.
+He may have casual chitchat, which might eventually turn into flirting, and then perhaps an apology for how he rejected you and wants to give it another go.

 While you may feel confused and uncertain about how to respond, you may also feel a hint of pride in yourself; your one move led him to think about you all this time.
 Bravo!
+Handling the situation with grace, especially after being on the receiving end of a social snub and experiencing social rejection, showcases your bravery, resilience, and self-confidence.
+This tendency to rise above difficult times speaks volumes about your character.

 What to Do When He Texts You After Ignoring You